element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `federation_metrics_domains`

 *(array)* Report prometheus metrics on the age of PDUs being sent to and received from the given domains.
-This can be used to give an idea of “delay” on inbound and outbound federation, though be aware that any delay can be due to problems at either end or with the intermediate network.
+This can be used to give an idea of "delay" on inbound and outbound federation, though be aware that any delay can be due to problems at either end or with the intermediate network.
 Defaults to `[]`.

 Example configuration:
 ```yaml